 After completing the course the student will be able to:

-- follow with ease factual information presented e.g. on the radio or on television; be able to summarize and/or make a presentation on it.
+- follow factual information presented e.g. on the radio or on television; summarize and/or present it;

 - summarize, comment and present the information contained in the documents seen in class;

-- produce clear and structured written documents of a relatively personal or argumentative character (e-mails, notes, opinion articles, etc.).
-Particular attention will be given to developing arguments and to critical personal reasoning.
+- produce clear and structured written documents of a relatively informal character (personal letters, e-mails, notes, etc.).

 The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled “Programmes/courses offering this Teaching Unit”.